apostrophecms/apostrophe-profiler/README.md

 This module finds slow code.
 It provides performance profiling for the [Apostrophe CMS](https://apostrophecms.org), version 2.x or better.

+This module only examines performance on the server side (it helps you optimize Time to First Byte, or TTFB).
+For browser-side performance issues, make sure you have enabled `minify: true` for the `apostrophe-assets` module and use tools like Pagespeed to get more suggestions.

 ## Installation

 Edit your `package.json` file.
 Add `apostrophe-profiler` to your dependencies: